 How do I know if I am getting 100% grass fed dairy products?

-Until recently, there was no provision or certification system for grass-fed dairy labeling in the US.
+Until recently, there was no provision or certification system for grass-fed dairy labeling in the United States.
+While there are guidelines for 100% grass-fed beef via the USDA, dairy production lies under the auspices of the FDA, which has no guidelines for 100% grass-fed dairy (or any grass-fed label claims).
 As the popularity of grass-fed animal products grows, more and more dairy companies are listing “pastured” or “grass-fed” on their packaging, despite the lack of oversight or definition of these terms actually mean.
 Simply put, a food producer can currently claim that their dairy products are “grass-fed, “pastured”, even if the cows are fed a diet of 90% grain and getting some grass, hay, or silage.

 The certification program is open to currently certified organic producers and handlers who are utilizing 100% grass-fed management practices, as well as those interested in transitioning to 100% grass-fed management.
 PCO designed the certification program to include a comprehensive training and transition program to educate potential producers on the key components of successful managed grazing.

 Why do we need this?
 We believe in label transparency.
 Consumers deserve to know what they are paying for.
 The PCO 100% Grassfed Certification provides validation of grassfed package claims, keeping the integrity of 100% grass-fed cattle intact.
-It also prevents the general term “grass-fed” from becoming another unfounded packaging claim.
+It also prevents the general term “grass-fed” from becoming another unfounded packaging claim or marketing lingo.